 The delivery of health services is often weakest where the needs are greatest, and low coverage of the most needed interventions results in a significant unmet need for treatment of these major child mortality causes.
 This gap on the continuum of care for new-born and children due to health system capacity in contexts of conflict with limited access has increased the need of decentralised models of care that involve the community.
 During this session, we wanted to explore the challenges and opportunities arising from the decentralised models of care.
 To tackle this topic from a practical approach, field staff and academia shared their experience and the solutions found.

 3. Paediatric tuberculosis

 Tuberculosis is the infectious disease killing the most, and children are at particular risk.
 Diagnosing children is crucial, but frequently missed.
-In this session we will explore how we can improve in MSF.
-To assist our daily clinical practice, we will emphasise a common-sense approach to diagnosing TB in children.
-We will highlight clinical features and clinical diagnostic tools, as we lack sufficient laboratory support.
-We will also share experience in how to trace and treat contacts.
-To explore these topics we will bring together field, technical referents and academia and together we will share lessons learned and ways forward.
+In this session we explored how we can improve in MSF.
+To assist our daily clinical practice, we emphasized on a common-sense approach to diagnosing TB in children.
+We highlighted clinical features and clinical diagnostic tools, as we lack sufficient laboratory support.
+And we also shared experiences in how to trace and treat contacts.

 4. Antimicrobial resistance and antimicrobial stewardship in neonatal and paediatric care

 Antibiotic resistance is increasing at alarming rates in low-income countries, especially for children and even new-borns, resulting in very high mortality rates.
 Health workers and academia argued during this session why in order to face this urgent issue, a multidisciplinary approach is required.
 We also presented the diagnostic tools available to support field teams and how they should be integrated into routine activities; and discussed the antibiotic stewardship program implemented by MSF.